How to Create QNAP to Dropbox Sync | 2 Free Tools

 Step 6.
 Expand the drop-down menu of the second bar and choose Select a cloud drive.

 Step 7.
 Select Dropbox and click OK.
-If you cannot find Dropbox in the list, then manually navigate to the Dropbox local folder by clicking the folder shaped button in the second bar.
+If you cannot find Dropbox in the list, then manually navigate to the Dropbox local folder by clicking Select a local path at Step 6.

 Step 8.
 Confirm the source and destination directory and click Start Sync.